arsham-gheibi/CryptoPrice-Checker-TelegramBot/README.md

 ### By the time, Other Exchanges will be added

-### this is my University🏫 project and i made it in 1 hour, So don't except much from it 😄
+### This is my University🏫 project and i made it in 1 hour, So don't except much from it 😄

 ## How to run the Project ?